AndreaTroianiello/polimi-hyp-2017-project/README.md

 ## Pages and content of the website

 Every pages requested by the delivery instructions was implemented with realistic content, following the C/P-IDM schema.
-All the content of each page, with the exception of the main menu, is loaded via Ajax from the database using RESTful APIs.
+All the content of each page, with the exception of the main menu and the homepage, is loaded via Ajax from the database using RESTful APIs.

-Furthemore, some extra pages and relations were implemented, for example: services by area, doctors by service, doctors by Area.

 ## Optional page

 The optional page "Form for general request of info" was implemented and can be accessed through the main menu using the link "Richieste".
 When you send a general information inquiry, the request is stored in the database and a confirmation email is sent to the user who made the request.

+*Email may finish in the spam folder*

 ## Framework and template